-Buying high quality toys, from well known brands, that are going to last is going to save on the cost of replacing these items in the future.
+Buying high quality toys, from well known brands that are going to last is going to save on the cost of replacing these items in the future.
+Especially handy when you’re purchasing gifts for your own family.
 High quality toys don’t have to come with high price tags; shopping sales and comparing prices reduces the cost, and the chance you are going to be running off to replace the toys.

 Think Outside of the Toy Store

 We’ve been seeing more and more coupons for toys over the course of the last year.
 From coupons released through Websaver for Fisher Price toys, or the same coupons found in the pages of Today’s Parent magazine, it makes it that much easier to save while shopping for toys.
-Combine coupons for Chapters and shop in the sale section to save and keep your eyes open for coupons for leading toy stores to save even more.
+Try to combine coupons and sales to save and keep your eyes open for coupons for leading toy stores to save even more.